spectrumitec/ai_local/README.md

 # AI Local System

+This is not intended for production use.
+It is focused toward use for proof of concept (POC), testing and a starting point for learning AI and tools.
+This project lends fairly well to portable installations on laptop or desktop PC.
+At minimum can be installed on a Windows PC with Docker Desktop and paired up with LM Studio.
+This will deploy a set of commonly applications and databases.
+Some application containers software may need to be configured post deployment like n8n, database management, etc.

+## Overview

 Docker compose for deploying an AI application set for a local system.
 The following container deployment will deploy from compose.

 - HAproxy (localhost port 80 / 443)